michael-sevcik/CommandLineParser/README.md

 ### Option Interfaces

-Application uses instances of objects, that implement one of the three following interfaces, which you can also use for implementing you own option types.
+Application uses instances of objects, that implement one of the three following interfaces, which you can also use for implementing your own option types.
-If you wish to implement your own option class, it has to implement one of these interface, based on what type of option you want.
+If you wish to implement your own option or plain argument class, it has to implement one of these interface, based on what type of option you want, and
+**be immutable like the native library options** (this is important for a preprocessing that the parser does.).

 #### IOption
 Represents an option, which takes no parameters and class implementing this interface must implement following methods and properties: